0BananaBig0/from_gcc_to_cpp/ConversionAndCasting.md

    public:
       A(): _mem( initializer1 ) {};

-      // Constructor for implicit conversion
+      // Constructor for implicit conversion.
       A( const B& b ): _mem( b._mem ) {};

-      // Assignment operator overload
+      // Assignment operator overload.
       A& operator=( const A& other ) = default;

       Type _mem;
 };

 int main() {
-   A a;                   // Default A
+   A a;                   // Default A.
-   B b( initializer2 );   // B initialized with an initializer2
+   B b( initializer2 );   // B initialized with an initializer2.
-   // First, implicit conversion: A's conversion constructor is invoked
+   // First, implicit conversion: A's conversion constructor is invoked.
-   // Second, assignment: A's default assignement operator is invoked a = b;
+   // Second, assignment: A's default assignement operator is invoked. a = b;
 };
 ```